-Double-clicking a thumbnail in the Browser should launch: - three options are available here: Viewer, Editor, and Preview.
+Double-clicking a thumbnail in the Browser should launch: - four options are available here: Preview, Develop, Editor, Viewer.
 This option also controls what happens when you press [Enter] when a thumbnail is selected in the Browser.

 When displaying pictures that do not fit on the screen at 100% (1:1) scale, the program must show them at reduced size.
 To set the method used for this resizing, use Bitmap display quality.
 Low gives high display speed, but low quality.
 For most purposes, the best option is Normal.
 High gives the best display quality, but it also places the highest demands on your computer.
-This setting is shared by all parts of the program.
+The bitmap display quality setting is shared by all parts of the program.

-Milliseconds to wait before automatic previews sets how quickly Zoner updates the preview after you change a filter's settings.
+Milliseconds to wait before automatic previews sets how quickly Zoner starts to update the display after you change settings.

 Default JPEG compression sets what JPEG compression quality is used when saving pictures.
 The next option sets what happens If (an) image does not qualify for lossless JPEG transformation.
-Crop to qualify it makes the program automatically crop the picture as needed to let Zoner use a lossless edit.
-Perform lossy transformation makes Zoner preserve the picture's exact size.
+Crop to qualify it makes the program automatically crop the picture as needed to let the program use a lossless edit.
+Perform lossy transformation makes the program preserve the picture's exact size.
 Uncropped photographs from a digital camera always meet the size requirements.

-Use Show Import automatically on attaching camera or inserting card to control whether or not Zoner automatically shows the Import module after you attach a camera, etc. Automatically rotate images to match EXIF orientation flag makes the program automatically visually rotate pictures to landscape/portrait as needed to match their EXIF orientation.
+Use the setting named Show Import automatically on attaching camera or inserting card to control whether or not the program automatically shows the Import module after you attach a camera, etc. Automatically rotate images to match EXIF orientation flag makes the program automatically visually rotate pictures to landscape/portrait as needed to match their EXIF orientation.